oyewoas/react-repositories/README.md

 - Fix the codebase for proper syntax and formatting compliance: `yarn lint:fix`
 - Run your app in local dev mode: `yarn start`.
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- The App UI should look like this [App UI](https://prnt.sc/wktyol)

 The page will reload if you make edits.\
 You will also see any lint errors in the console.